A lot or a little?

 Parents need to know that Ford v Ferrari (also known as Le Mans '66) is a fact-based racing drama about events leading up to and including the 1966 24 Hours of Le Mans.
 Starring Matt Damon and Christian Bale, it's briskly paced and entertaining enough to appeal even to nonracing fans.
 But it does include car crashes, explosions, drivers on fire, and people dying.
 Characters also fight, punch, and wrestle, and there are some violent temper tantrums.
 Language is fairly strong, with uses of "f--k," "s--t," and more.
 Era-appropriate brands are seen around the racetrack (Coppertone, Good Year, Budweiser, etc.).
-One character takes prescription medication for a heart condition, but otherwise, substance use isn't an issue.
+One character takes prescription medication for a heart condition, and there's some background smoking.
 A married couple flirts briefly.

 - Parents say

 - Kids say